adiman-dev/Mathurat/README.md

 ## About
 It is so hard to find a working text based Al-Mathurat in the web.
 People are sharing images/non-OCR friendly files instead of free text that you can copy the content around.
 Thus, i created this repo.

 Thank you [iwani](https://github.com/iwanikhalid) for helping on the arabic text and English translation.
+Still in progress and seems to be idling for some time now (need help!)

 Feel free to use and do a pull request and feel free to use.
 No license.